100 Notable alumni of

 -

 Paolo Emilio Taviani was an Italian political leader, economist, and historian of the career of Christopher Columbus.
-He was a partisan leader in Liguria, a Gold Medal of the Italian resistance movement, then a member of the Consulta (National Assembly gathered to direct the transformation of the monarchy into a Republic) and the Constituent Council, later of the Italian Parliament from 1948 until his death.
-Several times minister in the Republic’s governments.
-He was author of studies on economics and important works on Christopher Columbus, University professor and journalist.
+He was a partisan leader in Liguria, a Gold Medal of the Italian resistance movement, then a member of the Consulta (the national assembly gathered to direct the transformation of the monarchy into a republic) and the Constituent Assembly, later of the Italian Parliament from 1948 until his death.
+Several times minister in the Republic's governments.
+He was author of studies on economics and important works on Columbus, university professor and journalist.

 -